-- Nelson's sure hands and precise route running have made him CU's most reliable receiving weapon on third-down passing situations.
+- Spruce had what has what most likely the finest performance of his career in the team's win over Cal.
+He had eight receptions for a career-high 140 yards in the game including an 62-yard reception that is a new-career long.
+On top of all that, Nelson returned an on-side kick attempt into a return for a touchdown late in the fourth quarter to cap CU's scoring on the night.
+It was CU's first kickoff return for a touchdown since last year's season finale. - Nelson's sure hands and precise route running have made him CU's most reliable receiving weapon on third-down passing situations.
 His nose for the first-down marker is a testament to his high football IQ.
-Remarkably, 63% (51 of 81) of his career receptions have been good enough for first downs. - Nelson led the team in receptions with five, in the loss at Washington. - He made two key receptions in the win over Charleston Southern on two third and 10 plays that both resulted in first downs leading eventually to CU touchdowns. - As a result of his second quarter touchdown reception from quarterback Sefo Liufau in the team's loss at Arizona State, he has now caught five career touchdown passes from four different CU quarterbacks in his career. - He made a reception on a fourth down and 3 play in the first quarter that kept a drive alive that eventually ended in a Colorado field goal in the game against Oregon. - He barely missed out on topping the century mark in receiving yards in back to back games.
-He finished with 99 yards against Colorado State and had 98 yards against Utah in the season finale last year. - Trends: He has caught at least one pass in 20 games of the 21 games he has played in.
-Week 12 last year vs. UW was the only game of his career in which he did not have a reception. - Career: Is 20th all-time at CU in receptions with 81. - Led the team in receiving during the 2012 season.
+Remarkably, 62% (55 of 89) of his career receptions have been good enough for first downs. - Nelson led the team in receptions with five, in the loss at Washington. - He made two key receptions in the win over Charleston Southern on two third and 10 plays that both resulted in first downs leading eventually to CU touchdowns. - As a result of his second quarter touchdown reception from quarterback Sefo Liufau in the team's loss at Arizona State, he has now caught five career touchdown passes from four different CU quarterbacks in his career. - He made a reception on a fourth down and 3 play in the first quarter that kept a drive alive that eventually ended in a Colorado field goal in the game against Oregon. - He barely missed out on topping the century mark in receiving yards in back to back games.
+He finished with 99 yards against Colorado State and had 98 yards against Utah in the season finale last year. - Trends: He has caught at least one pass in 21 games of the 22 games he has played in.
+Week 12 last year vs. UW was the only game of his career in which he did not have a reception. - Career: Is 18th all-time at CU in receptions with 89. - Led the team in receiving during the 2012 season.
 He was just the third freshmen in school history to lead the team in receiving. - Was named to the Pac-12 All-Academic second-team in 2012. - Missed the majority of the week 9 contest last season at Oregon with a concussion. - In his first collegiate game (week 1 of 2012 vs. CSU), Spruce had eight catches for 64 yards (both team highs) and a touchdown.
 His eight receptions are tied for the most in a first career game by a CU player.
 It was first done by WR Scotty McKnight, who had eight catches for 106 yards and a touchdown vs. CSU, exactly five years prior in Denver-Sept.
 1, 2007. - Named to the 2012 Preseason All-Redshirt team by CollegeFootballNews.com. - He redshirted during the 2011 season. - Quarterback Connor Wood On Spruce: "I think his route running has improved a lot.
 He's done a really good job of cleaning up the top of his routes and coming up quicker and understanding his strengths.
 He knows what his strengths and weaknesses are and he's been working hard to capitalize and make those strengths better."